Teobotti/Cybernews_bot/README.md

 You can choose various topics like Ransomware, Databreach, Latest Italy news and Intelligence.
 The bot will send you the two latest news regarding the topic.

+Add the bot to your cyber groups and let your friends keep updated!

 ## How it works?